dusty-turner/bowlseason2019/README.md

 Here are the instructions:

-Using the Google form embeded to the left, make your selections.
+Using the Google form embeded to the right, make your selections.
 ----------------------------------------------------------------

 -   ‘0’ means you have 100% confidence that team ‘A’ will win.